johannajsk/vibe-coding-samples-digital-history-tools/README.md

 NER visualizations of Putin's presidential article **"On the Historical Unity of Russians and Ukrainians"** (July 2021).

+## Disclaimer
+The article represents an attempt by the author to politically instrumentalize the shared history between Ukraine and Russia.
+The content of the article should not be takesn at face values but reflected critically.

 ## Files

 - **`index.html`** / **`ner_article46_viz.html`** — Interactive Chart.js visualization: entity type donut chart, entity count bar chart, top 20 entities ranked by mention count.
 Hover for tooltips.